Local permutation stability: Topological full groups of minimal subshifts

 where $B \subseteq X$ is a nonempty clopen set such that the sets $B , TB , \ldots , T^{h-1}B$ are pairwise disjoint.
 We refer to the positive integer $h$ as the \emph{height} of the $T$-tower $\xi$.
 A \emph{Kakutani-Rokhlin (K-R) partition} of $X$ is a finite clopen partition $\Xi$ of $X$ which is a disjoint union of $T$-towers, that is, a clopen partition of the form:

 The sets $T^i B_v$ are the \emph{atoms} of the partition $\Xi$.
 The sets:

 are called respectively the \emph{base} and the \emph{roof} of $\Xi$. \end{defn}

-\begin{rmrk} \normalfont \begin{itemize} \item[(i)] Any $T$-tower of height $h \geq 2$ can be written as the disjoint union of two $T$-towers of smaller height.
+\begin{rmrk} \normalfont We note some easy consequences of the definition. \begin{itemize} \item[(i)] Any $T$-tower of height $h \geq 2$ can be written as the disjoint union of two $T$-towers of smaller height.
 Thus the set of $T$-towers making up a K-R partition $\Xi$ (and their heights) are not intrinsic to the partition $\Xi$ itself; rather we consider the division of the atoms into $T$-towers to be part of the data of $\Xi$.

-\item[(ii)] Since $T$ is bijective and the atoms of the K-R partition $\Xi$ are pairwise disjoint, it follows that $TH(\Xi) = B(\Xi)$.